yWorks/yfiles-for-html-demos/demos/input/portcandidateprovider/README.md

 - Only edges from other _green nodes_ can end at green nodes.
 - _Blue nodes_ provide a set of predefined ports.
 Only one edge can be connected to each of these ports.
 Occupied ports are shown gray.
 - _Orange nodes_ provide dynamic port candidates.
 Edges can start and end anywhere inside these nodes when the Ctrl key is pressed.
+- _Purple nodes_ provide dynamic port candidates.
+Edges can start and end anywhere on the boundary of the node shape when the Ctrl key is pressed.